Will My Boiler Work If The Water Is Off?

 There are three types of boilers available, each providing hot water in slightly different ways.

-• A combi boiler heats water on demand by passing mains water through a heat exchanger that contains freshly boiled water.
+- A combi boiler heats water on demand by passing mains water through a heat exchanger that contains freshly boiled water.

-• A system boiler supplies mains water to a container.
+- A system boiler supplies mains water to a container.
 The container is heated by hot water being circulated to it from the system boiler much like a radiator.
 However, the hot water cylinder is subject to pressure from mains water.
 It draws hot water from its top and supplies cold water that is mains pressurised to the bottom.
 This is how pressure is maintained at the taps.

-• A conventional boiler, which is a heat-only (conventional) boiler is very similar to a system boiler.
+- A conventional boiler, which is a heat-only (conventional) boiler is very similar to a system boiler.
 However, the pressure in the hot water cylinder is not from mains water pressure.
 The water pressure is generated by gravity from cold water storage tanks.
 The cold water supply tank is located in the loft or at another high point of the house.

-However, in all three systems, the water coming out of the tap is different from the water passing through the heat exchangers.
-The boiler heats water in a closed heating system.
-It is continuously heated, cooled, and circulated around when you chose either by turning on your taps or switching your central heating thermostat to on.
-Your hot taps will draw water from either your mains, a cylinder, or a loft tank.
+It is continuously heated, cooled, and circulated when you choose, either by turning on your taps or switching your central heating thermostat to on.
+Your hot taps draw water from either your mains, a cylinder, or a loft tank.

-These enclosed central heating systems, which heat radiators and exchange heat with your tap water, will not be affected by your water supply being isolated as they will be full and are closed off.
-Turning the water off however will affect the water supply to the tanks, the cylinders, or taps, especially in combi boilers.
+These enclosed central heating systems, which heat radiators and exchange heat with your tap water, operate in a closed loop and will not be affected by your water supply being isolated as they will be full and closed off.

 Is your boiler safe to shut off the water supply at the stopcock?

-Boilers without a variety of sensors and controls might not be safe.
+Boilers without a variety of sensors and controls might not be safe, and turning off the water supply could affect my boiler.
 If your boiler is turned on without water, it could cause damage.
-The heat exchanger in your combi boiler could be damaged, but the heat exchanger of your radiators and cylinder would likely be unaffected.

 How does turning off the main water supply affect combi boilers?